AdityaKumbhar21/currency_converter/README.md

 # Currency Converter App

-This is a currency converter app which allows user to convert the currency to any other currency they want.
+This is a currency converter app which allows user to convert their currency to any other currency they want.

-In this project we have used an public api for fetching all the currencies current values corresponding to the user currency.
+In this project we have used an public api for fetching all the currencies current values corresponding to the user's input  currency.

 While devloping the project I learned about:
  - Custom Hooks